seanpierce/Mulesoft-Products-API/README.md

 ## Maven and Package Management

 This project uses Maven for package management and builds.
+(Think of this as npm, or nuget)

 The main Maven file is: